danielang2020/danielang2020.github.io/documents/azure/architecture.md

 > The databases that a business uses to store all its transactions and records are called online transaction processing(OLTP) databases.
 These databases usually have records that are entered one at a time.
 Often they contain a great deal of information that is valuable to the organization.
 The databases that are used for OLTP, however, were not designed for analysis.
 Therefore, retrieving answers from these databases is costly in terms of time and effort.
 OLAP systems were designed to help extract this business intelligence information from the data in a highly performant way.
 This is because OLAP databases are optmized for heavey read, low write workloads.

+> Transactional data is information that tracks the interactions related to an organization's activities.
+These interactions are typically busniess transactions, such as payments received from customers, payments made to supplies, products moving through inventory, orders taken, or services delivered.
+Transactional events, which represent the transactions themselves, typically contain a time dimension, some numerical values, and references to other data.

+> Transactions typically need to be atomic and consistent.
+Atomicity means that an entire transaction always succeeds or fails as one unit of work, and is never left in a half-completed state.
+If a transaction cannot be completed, the database system must roll back any steps that were already done as part of that transaction.
+In a traditional RDBMS, this rollback happens automatically if a transaction cannot be completed.
+Consistency means that transactions always leave the data in a valid state.

+> A non-relational database is a database that does not use the tabular schema of rows and columns found in most traditional database systems.
+Instead, non-relational databases use a storage model that is optimized for the specific requirements of the type of data being stored.

+#### Choose an analytics solution